We endeavor to uplift people through gospel proclamation and demonstration for holistic and spiritual transformation.

 Leadership With Tenure

-Grateful acknowledgement is given to Sister Helen Wright residing in Compton, California-Core member and daughter of Deacon Jim and Mother Pearl Fletcher.
-With continual praying, fasting, and consecrating, God being faithful to His word, continues to strengthen the church spiritually by revelation of the gospel through Pastor Monroe.
+Grateful acknowledgement is given to Sister Helen Wright residing in Compton, California.
+She is an original member and daughter of founding members Deacon Jim and Mother Pearl Fletcher.
+God has remained faithful to strengthen the church spiritually as we continue to build upon the foundation of holiness that began in 1950.

 In January 2008, Pastor Monroe was elevated to District Superintendent of the newly created Lone Star District.
 He hit the ground running with Missionary Mary A. Ates by his side as District Missionary.
 Again, God was at work in the life of his servant.
 Under his leadership, the district has won numerous awards and trophies: 1st and 2nd place TXSW Jurisdiction School Offering, Category II.
 The Women’s Department, locally and district has received 1st place in registration and participation in the TXSW Office Relations Workshop for 3 years consecutively.